Causes of Dental Caries and How to Overcome It Complete from the Experts!tenten | 07/09/2020 | 0 | health news

 Different physical conditions for each person allow for differences in tooth morphology and saliva volume.
 Tooth morphology that is broad and wide with large teeth has the potential for more plaque to occur if you don’t brush your teeth regularly.
 Likewise, with the volume of saliva, studies have shown that those who have a small volume of saliva are much more susceptible to dental caries than those who have a large volume.

 Not all bacteria in the mouth cause dental caries.
 Even only a few causes dental caries, more of which is useful for digesting food.
-The problem is the cariogenic bacteria or carriers of dental caries, namely Streptococcus mutans and Lactobacilli.
+The problem is the cariogenic bacteria or carriers of dental caries, namely Kessler Dental Associates Dental Implants.
 Cariogenic bacteria are the key to the early origins of dental caries because they were able to convert divisible carbohydrates into acids that destroy tooth enamel.

 4. Dental Plaque